 Congregations will more than likely receive a poor experience or unfruitful responses if one of the following occurs:

-- The pastor is solely responsible for carrying out all of the follow-up visits and contacts.
+The pastor is solely responsible for carrying out all follow-up visits and contacts.

 Determining the success or the effectiveness of a door-to-door campaign really depends upon setting the right goals and expectations.

 Advertise or Evangelize?

 There are different ways to carry out canvassing.
 One popular methodology of canvassing includes hanging plastic bags of information on people’s door.
 This is an effective way to advertise a church-sponsored event or worship service.
 Another methodology is surveying people that includes a question about whether that person has a church home or not.
 These are not bad methodologies for canvassing, but I believe we may be missing out on a golden opportunity.

 I believe Christians can proclaim the gospel in a very comfortable, non-threatening manner when they go door-to door.

 I believe there is power in God’s Word.